khaledAbodaif/Domain-Driven-Design/README.md

 # When & How to use

 ## When
-if you have a
+If you have a

-- large project with a good team in size and quality
+- A large project with a good team in size and quality
-- clear business logic with domain expert
+- Clear business logic with domain expert
-- project should have  maintainability, Scalability and Flexibility
+- Project should have  maintainability, Scalability and Flexibility
-- time not a factor
+- Time is not a factor

 ## How
-- Understand the business domain ,
+- Understand the business domain .
-- Define domain models
+- Define domain models.
-- Define domain services : this section may be repository and service classes or repository and actions like LARAVEL ACTION
+- Define domain services : this section may be repository and service classes or repository and actions like LARAVEL ACTION.
 - testing

 # Resources